 I was walking around like a mad woman in my room, at 3 am in the morning, because I wasn’t able to sit or lie down.
-Even when they strapped me up to monitor my contractions, I think they couldn’t accurately detect them as it was mostly focused on my back.
+Even when they strapped me up to monitor my contractions, I think they couldn’t accurately detect them as the contractions and the pain was mostly focused in my back.

 And boy will it change in intensity.
 It starts off far apart and gradually gets closer and closer, longer and stronger.